draftm0de/kernel.deployment/.github/actions/README.md

 Parses the given branch name to extract and identify its version components

 ### [image-manifest-property](image-manifest-property/README.md)
-Retrieves the manifest for a specified image.<br>
-If `property` is provided, returns the value of the specified property from the retrieved manifest (using a jq-based query).
+Returns the value of the specified property from the retrieved manifest (using a jq-based query).